Borena, Wollo

-Debre Sina, now Borena Sayint (Amharic: ደብረ ሲና "Mount Sinai"/ ቦረና ሣይንት) is a woreda in Amhara Region, Ethiopia.
-Part of the Debub Wollo Zone, Debre Sina is bordered on the south by Wegde, on the west by the Abbay River which separates it from the Misraq Gojjam Zone, on the north by Mehal Sayint, on the northeast by Sayint, and on the east by Legambo.
-The administrative center is Mekane Selam; other towns in Debre Sina include Amsale Genet.
+Borena (Amharic: ቦረና) is a woreda in Amhara Region, Ethiopia.
+Formerly known as Debre Sina, this district lies in the western part of the Debub Wollo Zone.
+Borena is bordered on the south by Wegde, on the west by the Abbay River which separates it from the Misraq Gojjam Zone, on the north by Mehal Sayint, on the northeast by Sayint, and on the east by Legambo.
+The administrative center is Mekane Selam; other towns in Borena include Wobo Mikael.

 The altitude of this woreda ranges from 500 meters above sea level at the bottom of the canyon of the Abay to 3200 meters in the northeast corner.
 Rivers include the Defarsa, Donqoto, Endras, Lagadaba, and Yashum.
 Forested areas include the Denkoro Forest, a forest remnant on the eastern side of Denkoro river gorge with an elevation stretching from 2,400 to 3,000 meters above sea level.
 The lowest portions are dominated by Podocarpus falcatus and Juniperus procera, which are replaced with Rapanea and Dombeya as the elevation rises, and are in turn replaced by Erica arborea and Hypericum revolutum midway up through the forest, and eventually dominate by the highest portion.
 Dombeya and Erica are both important for the cultivation of honey.

 The southern part of this woreda was detached in summer 1994 to create Wegde woreda.

+History & Etymology

+The historic Borena Wollo area encompasses the current Borena woreda, as well as the adjacent Wegde and Kelala woredas.
+Borena takes its name from the Tulama Oromo clans that conquered the region in the 16th century.
+These clans descended from the Borena moiety of Oromo, as opposed to the rest of Wollo Oromos who descended from the Barentuma; hence the region was named Borena.
+Prior to the Oromo migrations, this region was called Segla or Gasicha, as evidenced by historical texts and the monastery of Abba Giyorgis Ze-Gasicha in Kelala woreda.
+Prior to 1995, Borena and the neighboring Sayint region were administered together under the Borena & Sayint awrajja.